Mickey Lolich

-Michael Stephen Lolich (born September 12, 1940) is an American former professional baseball pitcher.
-He played in Major League Baseball from 1963 until 1979, almost entirely for the Detroit Tigers.
-A three-time All-Star, Lolich is most notable for his performance in the 1968 World Series against the St. Louis Cardinals when he earned three complete-game victories, including a win over future Hall-of-Famer Bob Gibson in the climactic Game 7.
+Michael Stephen Lolich (/ˈloʊlɪtʃ/ LOH-litch; September 12, 1940 - February 4, 2026) was an American left-handed pitcher in Major League Baseball who played from 1963 until 1979, almost entirely for the Detroit Tigers.
+A three-time All-Star, he won at least 14 games every year from 1964 through 1974, striking out at least 200 batters seven times.
+Lolich was named the Most Valuable Player of the 1968 World Series against the defending champion St. Louis Cardinals after earning three complete-game victories, including a 4-1 win over future Hall-of-Famer Bob Gibson in the climactic Game 7.
+He was runner-up for the 1971 American League (AL) Cy Young Award after leading the league with 25 wins, 308 strikeouts, 29 complete games and 376 innings pitched, also setting team records in strikeouts and with 45 games started, and helped lead the Tigers to a 1972 division title with 22 victories.

-At the time of his retirement in 1979, Lolich held the Major League Baseball record for career strikeouts by a left-handed pitcher; as of the 2025 MLB season, he is fifth, having been surpassed by Randy Johnson, Steve Carlton, CC Sabathia (all of whom are in the Hall of Fame), and Clayton Kershaw.
+By 1975, Lolich ranked fifth in major league history in career strikeouts, though by the time of his retirement in 1979, his final total of 2,832 had slipped to seventh place.
+He held the major league record for career strikeouts by a left-handed pitcher from 1975 until 1980, when Steve Carlton passed him, and the AL record from 1973 until 2017, when CC Sabathia broke the mark.
+He holds Tigers franchise records of 2,679 strikeouts, 459 games started and 39 shutouts, and his 207 wins and 3,361 2/3 innings pitched for Detroit are franchise records for a left-hander, as were his 508 games pitched until John Hiller passed him in 1979.

 Early years

-Lolich was born in Portland, Oregon of Croatian descent.
-He was born right-handed but, began to throw left-handed after a childhood accident.
+Lolich was born in Portland, Oregon, on September 12, 1940, and was of Croatian descent.
+He was born right-handed, but began to throw left-handed after a childhood accident.
 At age two, he rode his tricycle into a parked motorcycle, which fell on him.
 The accident broke his left collarbone, requiring him to wear a cast for four months.
 Post-injury efforts to strengthen the left arm helped Lolich develop into throwing left-handed.
-Known as an eccentric, a sports writer in 1964 wrote of Lolich: "He now eats, writes and bats right-handed, pitches left-handed and thinks sideways."
+A sportswriter in 1964 wrote of Lolich, who was known as an eccentric: "He now eats, writes and bats right-handed, pitches left-handed and thinks sideways."

 As a teenager, he excelled playing in American Legion Baseball and in the Babe Ruth League, setting Oregon state records for strikeouts.
 He attended Lincoln High School in Portland and posted a record of 19 wins against 5 losses for the school team in 1958.

 Professional baseball

-Knoxville and Durham
+Early career

 Lolich was signed by the Detroit Tigers as an amateur free agent at age 17 on June 30, 1958.
 He began his professional career playing the 1959, 1960, and 1961 seasons with the Knoxville Smokies of the South Atlantic League and the Durham Bulls of the Carolina League.
 In his first three seasons, he compiled a 17–29 record in 82 games.